dipanjan860/Calculator/README.md

 # Calculator
- This ia a Calculator using HTML, CSS, and JavaScript
+This ia a Calculator using HTML, CSS, and JavaScript.